 As of December 31, 2022, approximately 65% of our net acreage in Utah is on tribal lands, which comprises approximately 69% of our total proved reserves in Utah, and approximately 88% of our PUD locations in Utah; none of our California assets or operations are located on tribal lands.
 In addition to potential regulation by federal, state and local agencies and authorities, an entirely separate and distinct set of laws and regulations promulgated by the Indian tribe with jurisdiction over such lands applies to lessees, operators and other parties on such lands, tribal or allotted.
 These regulations include lease provisions, royalty matters, drilling and production requirements, environmental standards, tribal employment and contractor preferences and numerous other matters.
-Further, lessees and operators on tribal lands may be subject to the jurisdiction of tribal courts, unless there is a specific waiver of sovereign immunity by the relevant tribe allowing resolution of disputes between the tribe and those lessees or operators to occur in federal or state court.
+Further, lessees and operators on tribal lands may be subject to the jurisdiction of disputes between the tribe and those lessees or operators to occur in federal or state court.
 These laws, regulations and other issues present unique risks that may impose additional requirements on our operations, cause delays in obtaining necessary approvals or permits, or result in losses or cancellations of our oil and natural gas leases, which in turn may materially and adversely affect our operations on tribal lands.